dsm5e/dsm5e/README.md

 ### And i'm Junior IOS Developer 🐼

 ## About Me

--I am a photographer and also an IOS app developer.
+- I am a photographer and also an IOS app developer.
--Interested in working as a developer where i can use experience and skills to create quality applications.
+- Interested in work as a developer where i can use experience and skills to create apps.

 ## Work experience